 - Ease of management (The degree of control and ease of use in terms of bot building and WhatsApp campaign management)

-Having another number becomes handy in case you want to expand the variety of your use cases by, for instance, launching a marketing campaign, doing a product launch or introducing new services such as shipping and delivery notifications.
+Having another number becomes handy in case you want to expand the variety of your use cases by, for instance, launching a conversational marketing campaign, doing a product launch, or introducing new services such as shipping and delivery notifications.

-So, when transferring from WhatsApp Business web to API, you need to think about how to gain these opt-ins and rebuild your contact base.
+So, when transferring from WhatsApp Business web to API, you need to think about how to gain these opt-ins and rebuild your contact lists.

 You can find a detailed description of what is WhatsApp opt-in and how it works in one of our tutorial articles.